brandonholmes/CMSI3520-scraping/final/README.md

 **Access**

-The Access Collection contains a document for each module in the partner poral for each organization that uses the Partner Portal to indicate whether users of that organization can access the particular module.
+The Access Collection contains a document for each module in the Partner Portal for each organization that uses the Partner Portal to indicate whether users of that organization can access the particular module.

 | Field        | Related Collection | Data Type | Additional Information |
 | ------------ | -----------------  | --------- | ---------------------- |